Trailmakers: Gameplay

 Trailmakers can be played in various game modes including adventure, sandbox, and racing.
 All game modes can be played in either single-player or multiplayer and the game offers modding support on PC.
 The camera is usually third-person, but can be changed to first-person by the player.

-The game features 8 sandbox style maps, Stranded, Treasure Island, Danger Zone, Test Zone, Space Sector, Airborne, High Seas, and Pioneers, 2 racing style maps, Rally, and Race Island, 1 PvP style map, The Great Carrier Reef, and 3 campaign maps, Stranded, Airborne, and Pioneers; three maps use the same base maps as the sandbox maps of the same name.
+The game features 8 sandbox style maps that can be accessed for free: Stranded, Danger Zone, Test Zone, Treasure Island, Space Sector, Great Carrier Reef, and Pioneers.
+There are DLCs that give the player access to maps: High Seas Expansion (High Seas), Airborne Expansion (Airborne), and Frozen Tracks (Hoff).
+Other maps the player can play in are: Dethrone Island, which can only be accessed through Multiplayer, Time trials, Race Island, and Rally, which is Singleplayer exclusive.

 Release

 The game was originally released as an early access title on the Steam store on 30 January 2018 and garnered over 100,000 sales.
 The game was fully released for PC and Xbox One on 18 September 2019, and for PlayStation 4 on 21 May 2020.
+By February 2025, Trailmakers reached over 5 million players across all platforms.